 We have tried it with a duck and pork cassoulet and we also tried it at Dark Mofo with Marty Boetz's deeply-flavoured pork neck curry.
 It was perfect with both.
 It is also fresh and lively enough to be drunk as an aperitif.

 This is a very, very good wine from a winemaker with lots of experience in the trade.
 The 2016 vintage reflects the summer that they had in the Jura.

 Tony Bornard Vin de France Le Pinot Ctambule 2015

-This is the first time that we have imported a Pinot Noir from Tony Bornard.
+It is always exciting to receive a Pinot Noir from the Jura, and even more exciting when it is supplied by Tony Bornard.
 It is useful to remember that Tony's vineyards are only an hour's drive from the centre of Burgundy, so it is not surprising that Pinot is grown here.
+It was brought up the road from Burgundy hundreds of years ago and has developed its own character with the different climate and the different soils and the different yeasts that are found in this region.

 This is a very supple wine with good fruit and some length.
-It is a perfect wine for roast lamb ro roast chicken.
+It is a perfect wine for roast lamb or roast chicken.

 RRP: SOLD OUT